-As the only independent licensee of the TED conference, we are best known for our annual three-day gathering in Washington, DC, bringing together inspiring speakers, powerful Delegates and innovative start-ups.
+We are best known for our annual three-day gathering that brings together inspiring speakers, powerful Delegates and innovative start-ups.

-TEDMED curates an unusual and provocative program on the Opera House stage featuring brilliant short talks and stunning artistic performances that reframe our mental models and inspire important new possibilities.
-Add evening spectaculars at DC landmarks, thought-provoking conversation and company, and a showcase of inspiring startups called "The Hive" – the result is an experience that allows us to recharge our brains, jumpstart new thinking, energize our work and worldview and alter how we imagine a healthier future.
+TEDMED curates an unusual and provocative program featuring brilliant short talks and stunning artistic performances that reframe our mental models and inspire important new possibilities.
+TEDMED also offers evening spectaculars, thought-provoking conversations with Delegates and Speakers, and a showcase of inspiring startups called "The Hive".

 TEDMED’s community is multi-disciplinary – our Delegates represent every field from A (architects) to Z (zoologists).
 They also cover every specialty within health and medicine, and the associated technical and scientific disciplines.